 This is the back side of a ballot for California's November 3 election with state propositions and local ballot measures.
-The front side has candidates choices.
+The front side had candidate choices.

-On their ballot for this election, California voters will see:
+On their ballot for any statewide election, California voters will see:

 Although the ballot is long and may feel overwhelming, remember that voting is NOT like taking a test.
 You get to choose what you want to vote on.